 The number of communication channels increases with the number of apps, and the information that an employee needs isn’t always accessible.
 Because of that, the digital workplace can be held back by disconnected apps and siloed teams.

 App-Switching Reduces Productivity

 As mentioned in the beginning, app overload costs businesses 32 work days lost in productivity.
 Per employee.
 Per year.

 Since many apps are used exclusively within a department, cross-functional collaboration is more complicated than ever.
 For instance, it’s not uncommon for enterprises to use both Office 365 for communication and document management, and Atlassian Jira for product development.
 The benefits of both platforms are apparent.
 However, as the company grows, gaps can begin to appear between these systems.

 While the software team manages just fine with Jira, they still have to jump back and forth between endless email threads to respond to requests.
 Or worse, they may lose track of tasks because the project plan is stored on another team space on SharePoint.
 If someone forgets to notify other members of the new assignments, no one seems to be on track.

 Clearly, you need a better way to navigate this “Wild West” of digital workspaces.
+Here are 3 best practices for Knowledge Management on SharePoint.
 Failure to align them can cause huge losses in productivity.